ProtoconNet/mitum-py-util/README.md

 JSONParser.toFile(seal, 'seal.json')
 ```

-Then the result format of `JSONParser.toFile()` will be like [this](example/seal.json).
+The output format of `JSONParser.toFile(...)` is the same as [this](example/seal.json).

 ## Send Seal to Network

-Use `curl` to send operations and seal to the network.
+Use `curl` to send operations and seals to the network.

 ```shell
 ~$ curl -X POST -H "Content-Type: application/json" -d @seal.json https://{mitum network address}/builder/send
 ```

-* `seal.json` is your seal file.
+* `seal.json` becomes your seal json file.

 ## Sign Message

-Sign message with mitum keypair.
+Sign the message with a mitum keypair.

-`mitumc.key` module supports generate and get keypairs.
-You can get signature digest which contains a signature by signing with keypairs.
+`mitumc.key` module supports keypair generation and import.
+You can obtain signature digest by signing with a keypair.

 ### Sign Message with Keypair

-Each keypair supports `sign` method that generates bytes format signature by signing bytes format message.
+Each keypair supports the `sign` method, which generates a byte-type signature by signing a byte-type message.

-If you want to get signature for 'mitum-currency', use `base58` to encode the signature.
+To obtain a signature for __mitum__, encode the signature using `base58`.

 #### Usage